Skiing with Glasses

 The Challenges in Skiing with Glasses

-When skiing, there are two main things that can be a problem if you are wearing glasses.
+When skiing or snowboarding, there are two main things that can be a problem if you are wearing glasses.
 The first is fogging.
 Your dearn breath is going to fog up the goggles, or the glasses underneath, or both — especially if you are attempting to cover your nose or mouth due to cold.
-The change in temperatures can make it even more of an issue.
+The change in temperatures can make it even more of an issue — going in an out of a gondola, a restroom, or a ski lodge.

 The second is fitting the glasses comfortably under your goggles.
 Most standard goggles do not fit well with glasses.
 According to one skier we interviewed for this article, the two main pain points are pinching around the bridge of the nose, or the tendency for goggles to try to push your glasses upward toward the forehead.
 The wrong goggles can also bend the frame of your glasses in some cases.
 Happily, you can solve this with a pair of ski goggles that are designed to fit over glasses, and good goggles will help with fogging as well.